 The stadium has changed its name quite a few times in the past.
-It was formerly known as the Letna Stadium, then changed to Toyota Arena, and then agian changed named after its sponsor, AXA (the insurance company).
-Now football satdium is called Generali Arena.
+It was formerly known as the Letna Stadium, then changed to Toyota Arena, and then again changed named after its sponsor, AXA (the insurance company).
+Now the football stadium is called Generali Arena.

 Location: Milady Horákové 1066/98, Prague 6

 This is the most successful club in the Czech Republic and one of the most successful clubs in Central and Eastern Europe.
 Unfortunately, most of the best Czech players now play in higher-paying foreign leagues.